deadlyvipers/dojo_rules/introduction.md

 'Hello!
-I am Flavio Ballabeni'
+I am here to teach people about GitHub'